devel0/react-ws-canvas/README.md

 - if column numbering visible automatic sort can be customized through [less-than-op][6]

-- [column click behavior][12] can be full column select or column toggle sort
+- [column click behavior][12] can be full column select, column toggle sort or none to disable sort/select behavior

 - [column header][15] can be customized